Universal Life Insurance – A Complicated Product or Just What YOU Need?

 If you don’t have the time, inclination or ability to manage the investment side of things, you’re probably better off with a Term or Whole Life Insurance policy which has a lot less moving parts.

-Please keep in mind, it usually takes about 10 years to build up anything decent - generally speaking.
+Keep in mind, it usually takes about 10 years to build up anything decent cash-wise.

 Should you decide within the first 10 years to change your mind and do something else with your money, it’s very difficult to extricate yourself.
 You’re kinda stuck – unless you’re ok with losing some cash.